I am sharing time with my colleague, the Minister of State, Deputy Heydon.

 Irish farmers operate to the highest animal welfare standards in the world when exporting, but there is a threat that live exports will be banned.
 Exporting livestock is vital in ensuring price competition in the marketplace.
 What will the Government do to protect Irish farmers?

-I welcome the new two-day online specialised "clear customs" course for those directly involved in the agriculture import and export sector, created in collaboration with the Department of Agriculture, Food and Marine.
+I welcome the new two-day online specialised "clear customs" course for those directly involved in the agriculture import and export sector, created in collaboration with the Department of Agriculture, Food and the Marine.
 However, much more needs to be done.
 Only 56 businesses in Kilkenny and 50 in Carlow have taken up the support so far, which suggests that not enough people, farmers included, know about this support.

 The Minister spoke about point-to-point racing.
 I have spoken to him and to Deputy Cahill about it.
 This is a significant issue in my area.
 We also need answers on the fair deal for farmers.
 I ask the Minister to write back to me with answers to these questions.
 It is important for us to look after our farmers who have kept this country going through a recession.
 Now they are keeping us going through the Covid pandemic.
 It is hard for everyone.

 I have three minutes and I would like the Minister to come back to me in the time remaining.
 There is considerable concern in the point-to-point community.
-As he will be aware, 37 point-to-point meetings took place In Ireland despite all levels of restrictions until 13 January when the sport abruptly ended.
+As he will be aware, 37 point-to-point meetings took place in Ireland despite all levels of restrictions until 13 January when the sport abruptly ended.
 Point-to-point racing is the starting point for many of our National Hunt horses.
 The entire National Hunt breeding industry is now severely challenged and there will be a lasting impact on the industry, on sales, on breeding and on the livelihood of those involved in producing point-to-point horses if the season does not recommence shortly.
 The sector needs clarity.

 As the Minister will be aware, horses cannot simply be put away on a shelf.
 They need to be fed, trained and exercised.
 Successful protocols were put in place to ensure the safe hosting of all these events.
 It was no surprise that no outbreak of Covid was recorded in the hosting of any point-to-point events because they are all hosted in large open fields.
 I have spoken directly to the Minister on this issue and have tried to engage with his officials.
 I ask him to outline what he and his Department have done to ensure the safe return of point-to-point racing.
 In the revised plan for Covid, will point-to-point racing resume at the start of March?